intel-iot-devkit/how-to-code-samples/smart-stove-top/java/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart stove top that:
+Using a compatible Intel-based platform, this project lets you create a smart stove top that:

 - monitors the temperature using the sensor and gives an audible notification when your food reaches the desired temperature and you need to turn down the heat.
 - can be accessed with your mobile phone via a built-in web interface to set the desired temperature.